 We could make the same argument with any production-dependent piece of equipment in your operation.
 Your willingness to make these types of changes not only improves operating efficiency but can dramatically boost employee morale and retention.
 Not to mention, technology upgrades don’t always have to be expensive.

 Team collaboration tools like MaintainX’s Computerized Maintenance Management System (CMMS) improve communication, streamline work order automation, and simplify asset management for nominal monthly fees.
 In fact, the figures provided by the software’s Advanced Reporting functionality provide deep insights that often save users hundreds of thousands of dollars per year!

 - Review your organization’s internal technology state and assess how any inefficiencies may be causing bottlenecks in your operation.

 - Modern technology attracts the best talent and the best customers.

 - Consider MaintainX to help keep your team on the same page and streamline processes.

 Step 4: Identify Production Bottlenecks

 Production bottlenecks occur when there is a breakdown somewhere on your production line.
 People often assume machine- or equipment-related deficiencies drive bottlenecks.
 However, organizations have the most costly bottlenecks in the “human” components of their processes.

 Managers can incorrectly categorize machine-driven bottlenecks as “machine errors” when the real culprit is a poorly run preventive maintenance (PM) program.
-Alternatively, a technician’s slow response time could be dramatically impacting your ability to get things back on track.
+Alternatively, a technician’s slow response time could dramatically impact your ability to get things back on track.